 Dan Coulter Biography

 Dan Coulter owns and operates a video production business in Winston-Salem, North Carolina with his wife, Julie.
-Coulter Video primarily focuses on Asperger Syndrome and autism titles and sells them through the company’s website: coultervideo.com, and through other online retailers and bookstores.
+Coulter Video produces Asperger Syndrome and autism titles and sells them through online retailers and bookstores.
+The company also produces business and personal videos for clients.

 Dan was born in Springfield, Missouri.
 He graduated from Springfield’s Central High School and attended Southwest Missouri State College (now Missouri State University) for two years on a debate scholarship.